solo-io/bumblebee/TUTORIAL.md

 ## Summary

-We've just gone over how `bee` can help you hardness eBPF's power to enable observability - whether on your own, or using a pre-made probe create by the community.
+We've just gone over how `bee` can help you harness eBPF's power to enable observability - whether on your own, or using a pre-made probe create by the community.
 With `bee` we tried to help you gain the benefits of eBPF while minimizing the learning curve and boilerplate code.
 We would love to hear your feedback!